 When you’re creating a startup brand, it’s vital to become synonymous with one idea.
 When you’re starting out, you can get too ambitious with your growth plans.

 Don’t go too wide, too fast.
 Although it may seem to work for bigger companies, remember that you don’t have the same budget.
 If you can pull off one idea and make it your own, it’ll be much easier to build your awareness.
-Some of the most successful startup brands are those that are synonymous with a certain product or service.
+Some of the most successful startup brands are those that are synonymous with a certain idea, product, or service.
 Don’t think you can’t grow without expanding your products or services.

 Subway sandwiches specialized in submarine sandwiches.

 See if you can introduce a novel approach in an already saturated market.
 First movers always have an advantage and will be remembered as the pioneers in their category.
-It doesn’t always have to a product innovation.
+It doesn’t always have to be product innovation.

 Dominos was the first to offer pizza delivery.

-Consistent brand message:
+Consistent brand message

 It’s important to convey a coherent message.
 Your brand purpose, brand promise, essence, tagline, and value proposition should be in alignment.
 It’s a good idea to jot down everything your startup does and then get rid of anything that isn’t aligned with your core message.
 Try to boil it down to a few key messages.
 You always have to ask yourself, “how will this affect my purpose and essence?”